appveyor/website/src/docs/deployment/octopus-deploy.md

 Optionally, use `-DeploymentName` switch, which is handy when you refer artifact in deployment settings.

-Or, if you can simple set the whole folder to be packged and an artifact and it will be zipped and pushed by AppVeyor:
+Or, if you can simple set the whole folder to be packged as an artifact and it will be zipped and pushed by AppVeyor:

 ![package-folder](/assets/img/docs/deployment/octopus-deploy/package-folder.png)